Zorro III: Details

-Despite being a 32-bit bus, Zorro III used the same 100 way slot and edge connector as Zorro II.
-The extra address and data lines were provided by multiplexing some of the existing connections with the nature of the lines changing at different stages of the bus access cycle (e.g. address becoming data).
-However, the bus was not fully multiplexed; the lower 8-bits of address were available during data cycles, which allowed Zorro III to support a fast burst cycle in page-mode.
-Properly designed Zorro II expansion cards could coexist with Zorro III cards; it was not a requirement of a Zorro III bus master to support DMA access to Zorro II bus targets.
-Cards could detect a Zorro III vs. Zorro II backplane, allowing certain Zorro III cards to function when connected to the older Zorro II bus, though at Zorro II's reduced data rates.
+Despite being a 32-bit bus, Zorro III uses the same 100 way slot and edge connector as Zorro II.
+The extra address and data lines are provided by multiplexing some of the existing connections with the nature of the lines changing at different stages of the bus access cycle (e.g. address becoming data).
+However, the bus is not fully multiplexed; the lower 8-bits of address are available during data cycles, which allows Zorro III to support a fast burst cycle in page-mode.
+Properly designed Zorro II expansion cards can coexist with Zorro III cards; it is not a requirement of a Zorro III bus master to support DMA access to Zorro II bus targets.
+Cards can detect a Zorro III vs. Zorro II backplane, allowing certain Zorro III cards to function when connected to the older Zorro II bus, though at Zorro II's reduced data rates.

 The Zorro III bus has a theoretical bandwidth of 150 MByte/s, based on an ideal Zorro III master and slave device running with minimum setup and hold times.
 The real transfer speed between the Amiga 3000/4000 implementation of Zorro III and a Zorro III card is somewhere around 13.5 MByte/s due to the limitations of the Buster chip.
 This was comparable to Intel's first PCI implementation, which peaked at 25 MByte/s.
 Zorro III was optimized for future single-chip implementations of the protocol, but the resources available at Commodore in 1990 limited the initial implementation.

-This is also the limiting factor with 3rd party Amiga PCI expansion boards like e.g. Elbox Mediator PCI or the Matay Prometheus PCI (about 12 MByte/s PCI to 68k-system).
+This is also the limiting factor with third-party Amiga PCI expansion boards like e.g. Elbox Mediator PCI or the Matay Prometheus PCI (about 12 MByte/s PCI to 68k-system).
 DMA transfers between two Zorro III cards (or PCI cards on an PCI expansion board) can be much faster.